 ELECTIONS

-If more than one valid nomination for an officer post is received within the time specified, or if the number of valid nominations for members of the Executive Committee received within the specified time exceeds the numbers of places available, election shall be by secret ballot at the Annual General Meeting.
+If more than one valid nomination for an officer post is received within the time specified, or if the number of valid nominations for members of the Executive Committee received within the specified time exceeds the numbers of places available, election shall be by secret ballot at the AGM.

 Only those members of the Friends Group present in person at the meeting may vote.
 The votes will be counted during the meeting, scrutinisers appointed by the meeting and the results announced before the end of the meeting.